ttiny/deploy/README.md

 everywhere throughout the configuration.

 Passing `*` will perform the command on all projects.

+It is possible to pass multiple project to perform the command on, but in this case the branch should be given in the same argument suffixed with `#`, e.g.
+`project#branch`.

 #### Branch syntax
 The branch can be given as as literal name or `*`.